An equality between entanglement and uncertainty: Quantitative measures

 where $P^{\pg}_{\text{guess}}(K|B)$ denotes the probability of guessing $K$ by performing the ``pretty good measurement''~\cite{Hausladen94}.
 For the classical-quantum state~\eqref{eq:cqstate} the pretty good measurement operators are defined as

-By calculating $P^{\pg}_{\text{guess}}(K|B)=\sum_{k}\Tr\left[\Pi_{B}^{k}\rho_{B}^{k}\right]$, the equivalence of~\eqref{eq:h2altcq} to the definition of the conditional R\'enyi 2-entropy~\eqref{eq:h2def} can be seen.
+By calculating $P^{\pg}_{\text{guess}}(K|B)=\sum_{k}\Tr\left[\Pi_{B}^{k}\rho_{B}^{k}\right]$, the equivalence of~\eqref{eq:h2altcq} to the definition of the conditional R\'enyi 2-entropy in~\eqref{eq:h2def} can be seen.
 Hence, the conditional R\'enyi 2-entropy corresponds to the probability that Bob wins the uncertainty game by using the pretty good measurement.
-It is known that the pretty good measurement performs close to optimal, i.e., the following bound holds~\cite{Hausladen94}
+It is known that the pretty good measurement performs close to optimal, i.e., analogous to~\eqref{eq:FpgClose} we have~\cite{Hausladen94}

 In the following we will not only measure in one fixed basis, but with equal probability in one of $d_{A}+1$ MUBs.
 For that reason, we will work with the state

 where the elements of the $d_{A}+1$ MUBs $\theta$ are denoted by $\{\ket{\theta_{k}}\}$.
 It is straightforward to see that